KieranLitschel/PredictingClosingPriceTomorrow/Readme.md

 Note that the graph above is slightly different from the usual, as I made use of TensorBoard for training which reports the validation accuracy after every epoch.
 The bold line is the smoothed accuracy for each epoch (with a smoothing factor of 0.9), and the faint line is the true values of accuracy.

+Next I evaluated the model on the test set, a set of data which I had not used at all in training and tuning the network, this gave an accuracy of 32.84%, suggesting the hyperparameters were well chosen.